Planking is a great way to add strength-building to your exercise routine. Variations exist to help people of all ability levels.

 Plank jacks get your heart pumping during your strength routine.

-- Begin in a forearm plank.
+- Start in a forearm plank or high plank.

 - Jump both feet outward, wider than hip-distance apart.

 - Immediately hop them back into the original plank position.

 - Aim to complete 2–3 sets of 30 seconds, or as long as you can maintain proper form.

 Pro tip: Throughout the exercise, be careful not to raise or lower your hips out of the straight-line position.

 Swiss ball jackknives are also excellent for building strength and stability.
 However, this is considered an advanced move and should be done with caution.

 - Start in full plank position with your lower legs or feet on an exercise ball.
 The farther the ball is from your head, the harder the exercise will be.
 Activate your abs to maintain stability and align your spine.